 Fillings are a direct way to restore a tooth after a cavity develops.
 When the cavity breaches through the tooth enamel, it moves quickly through the interior of the tooth, hollowing out a substantial portion of the tooth.
-Dental fillings are most commonly known for their use of preventing or treating cavities.
+Dental fillings are most commonly known for their use of preventing or treating tooth sensitivity.
 The use of fillings restores the interior of the tooth and removes any decayed tissue left inside the tooth.
 This helps prevent infection or additional damage to the interior.

-Dental fillings are used in order to maintain, or save, the integrity of a tooth.
+Dental fillings are used in order to maintain or save, the integrity of a tooth.
 In order to treat a cavity, your dentist has to remove the decayed part of the tooth.
 In the case of a cracked or worn out tooth, the damaged portion of the tooth may also be repaired with a filling.
 In severe cases this may require a root canal, a procedure in which a dental filling replaces the dental pulp within the tooth.

 Dental Filling Types: Materials Used for Fillings